CpuID/packer-ubuntu-virtualbox/README.md

 If you modify scripts/ubuntu_box_setup.sh you can add any custom logic to the existing shell provisioner at the bottom.

 Alternatively you can modify ubuntu_ovf_to_box_template.json and add extra provisioners to build your box.

+# Credits

+[Jeff Geerling](https://github.com/geerlingguy/packer-ubuntu-1804) implemented a good Packer `virtualbox-iso` template for Ubuntu 18.04 which was partially used here.